What are the three techniques of GNSS-RS?

 globally consistent data sets which can be broadly diversified.

-Explain the 2 GNSS observation equations and their differences.
+Explain the 2 GNSS observation equations (every term & unit) and their differences.

-The 2 observations equations for code and carrier phase which are very similar, but not identical.
+The 2 observations equations, which give the true range between the satellite and the observer plus errors/biases in m, for code and carrier phase are very similar, but not identical.
 The upper one is the code obs. eq., the lower equation carrier observation eq.:

 The only differences are that the phase ambiguity is included in the carrier phase obervation equation and that the ionospheric delay is negative for the carrier observations but positive for the code observations.

-What are the effects on GNSS signals in the ionosphere/atmiosphere?
+What are the effects on GNSS signals in the ionosphere/atmosphere?

 refraction/bending: signal bends as it passes from a vacuum (space) to another medium (atmosphere) due to density.
 The bending occurs due to a change in the speed of the signal (denser medium = slower; bending effect increases with density).
 For the ionosphere, refraction occurs due to changes in electron density.
 For the atmosphere, bending occurs due to changes in air & water vapor densities, although they are small compared to electron density effects.
 Bending allows that the signal can be received even when the transmitter is slightly behind the earth.